-Designed in Vancouver and made in Peru, Etnica is a brand that takes its inspiration from the Andean Landscape of their ancestors the Incas and they apply those ancestral values of, “treating Mother Earth as a gift” to the present day.
+Designed in Vancouver and made in Peru.
+Above all, Etnica is a brand that takes its inspiration from the Andean Landscape of their ancestors, the Incas.
+Similarly, they apply those ancestral values of, “treating Mother Earth as a gift” to the present day.
 This is a brand for someone who loves classic, timeless clothing, and loves the adorable baby animals that are the source of the fabric.

 I’m not kidding when I say this is probably the softest piece of clothing I own.
 Baby alpaca wool is the the best winter fabric.
 It’s warmer than sheeps wool and rarer than cashmere, really it’s just wonderful.
 When I put it on I immediately felt more put together.
 The style is inspired by the English trench.
 The quality and the style immediately make you feel classier.
 It’s also amazing for that fall-winter-spring swing layering.

 At Etnica the goal is to produce something that is natural, timeless, and authentic.
 Everything is ethically produced in a fair trade certified-family owned workshop in Peru.
 The ethical treatment of workers also apply to the animals.
 Shearing the alpacas doesn’t hurt them it’s just like getting a haircut.
 Alpaca wool helps alpacas live in the cold, wet Andes highlands and then it helps them acclimate to warmer temps (that’s the reason it’s good for fall-spring-winter.)
 The question I had about the shearing- aren’t they cold after they’ve been sheared?
 Answer- nope.
 The baby alpacas are sheared in the summer.
 No alpacas were harmed and no alpacas were cold.